codeinthehole/codeinthehole.hugo/content/tips/your-codebase-is-your-house.md

 date = "2017-06-30T11:26:39+01:00"
-title = "Your codebase is your house" tags = [] description = "A useful metaphor for the maintainability of a codebase" slug = "your-codebase-is-your-🏠"
+title = "Your codebase is your house" tags = [] description = "A useful metaphor for the maintainability of a codebase." slug = "your-codebase-is-your-🏠"

 +++